kossiitkgp/docs/events/git-and-github.md

 - Be able to send a PR to an Open Source Repository

 ## Timeline
-The Workshop should be held around the time when GymK societies have their Intro-Seminar, so that we also show our presence during the same time but with a Workshop.
+The Workshop should be held around the time when Gymkhana societies have their Introductory Seminar, so that we also show our presence during the same time but with a workshop.
 GymK socities have their Intros during the mid of August, So it's best to conduct the Workshop before the end of August.

 ## Before the workshop